If you’re considering forex trading as a way of making money, read this.

 Experienced traders offer plenty of good advice on how to avoid possible forex scams.

-- Guarantees of unrealistic returns—as we’ve discussed, if you’re being offered guaranteed returns that are unrealistic, then chances are they’re not achievable, and if there isn’t a live track record to verify against (not from demo accounts), or if they refuse to show you this, then you should certainly be cautious
+- Guarantees of unrealistic returns—as we’ve discussed, if you’re being offered guaranteed returns that are unrealistic, then chances are they’re not achievable, and if there isn’t a live track record to verify against (i.e. not merely a demo account), or if they refuse to show you this, then you should certainly be sceptical

 - Pressure to put down a deposit—If you feel that you’re being pressured to deposit funds, then this is a telling sign of a scam—any legitimate company or system would want you to be entirely comfortable with what’s being offered before you transfer any money